-Bamboos are a group of woody perennial evergreen grasses of the subfamily Bambusoideae.
-They are found mainly across Asia, Sub-Saharan Africa and South America.
-As such, they are a botanically varied group though to the gardener are treated in a very similar manner differing in their height, stem colour and invasiveness.
+Bamboos are a group of woody perennial evergreen grasses, they are found mainly across Asia, Sub-Saharan Africa and South America, so are a botanically varied group though to the gardener are treated in a very similar manner differing in their height, stem colour and invasiveness.

 If used appropriately, bamboos are a valuable architectural plant in the garden, their style is relatively rare in that there are not many plants with so many leaves that size and shape at that height, so they make a good contrast to many other garden plants.

-Very broadly, bamboos fit into two groups, small spreading bamboos up to about 1m (3ft) tall and taller, clump forming bamboos 2m+ (7ft+).
+Very broadly, bamboos fit into two groups, small spreading bamboos up to about 1m (3ft) tall, and the second group, taller, clump forming bamboos around 2m+ (7ft+).
 This latter group are generally less leafy than the smaller ones, more of the canes are visible and the leaves are smaller.
 There are a number of the taller varieties that have canes of different colours from shades of yellow to blue/green, red and black.

-- Height and spread: 1-4m x 1m to indefinite, depends hugely on the species and situation
+- Height and spread: 1-4m x 1m to indefinite, vary hugely on the species and situation

-- Position: sun to shade, most generally do better in semi-shade and don't do well in too much of each.
+- Position: sun to shade, most generally do better in semi-shade and don't do well in too much of either.
 The more sun they have, the moister the soil needs to be.